josiahcarlson/jobs/README.rst

 Job resource input/output control using Redis as a locking layer

-Copyright 2016-2018 Josiah Carlson
+Copyright 2016-2021 Dr. Josiah Lee Carlson, Ph.D.

 This library licensed under the GNU LGPL v2.1

-The initial library requirements and implementation were done for OpenMail LLC. jobs.py (this library) was more or less intended to offer input and output control like Luigi and/or Airflow (both Python packages), with fewer hard integration requirements.
+The initial library requirements and implementation were done for OpenMail LLC.
+(now System1 LLC.) jobs.py (this library) was more or less intended to offer input and output control like Luigi and/or Airflow (both Python packages), with fewer hard integration requirements.
 In fact, jobs.py has been used successfully as part of jobs running in a cron schedule via Jenkins, in build chains in Jenkins, inside individual rpqueue tasks, and even inside individual Flask web requests for some high-value data (jobs.py is backed by Redis, so job locking overhead *can* be low, even when you need to keep data safe).

+Note: any company that I (Josiah Carlson, the author) introduce or use this library, automatically has a license to use / deploy / ship jobs.py as part of a docker layer, or other similar virtualization component for dev / staging / test / or production use.
+Basically I'm trying to say to any lawyers / lawyer-type
+people: if I worked for the company, or the company you bought, and they are using this library, it's fine.

+If I *didn't* work for your company, and you want the *same* rights as ^^^, just buy a commercial license.
+Monthly, annual, and *lifetime* rates are very reasonable, give you the warm and fuzzies for supporting open-source software, and give you actual *rights* to some level of support from the author.

 Source: https://github.com/josiahcarlson/jobs/
 PyPI: https://pypi.python.org/pypi/jobspy/